DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 ### 1. Fade From Black Screen
-We'll keep the same "ugh, my head" dialogue from before.
+We'll keep the same "Oi, over here" dialogue from before.

 ### 2. Walking Over to Dialogue Portal